ustwo/baseview-swift/README.md

 Use the `setupAccessibility()` function to add any `accessibilityIdentifier` for testing/debugging as well as any `accessibilityLabel` and `accessibilityHint` as appropriate for your users.

+Note that it is best to use this for static identifiers that will not change at runtime.
+For dynamically generated identifiers or identifiers that will change over time, we recommend doing this in the view controller or view model as appropriate.

 ```swift
 override func setupAccessibility {
   super.setupAccessibility()